nprbbd86/AzureSynapseAnalytics_EndToEnd_Project_MedallionArchitechture/README.md

 # Azure Synapse Analytics End-to-End Project - Medallion Architecture

-Welcome to my Azure Data Analytics project, where I leverage Azure services to analyze trip transactions/ride-based data from a SQL server.
-This project is aimed at providing valuable insights by implementing the Medallion Architecture, a data structuring framework consisting of three layers: Bronze, Silver, and Gold.
+Welcome to my Azure Data Analytics project, where I leverage Azure Synapse services to analyze NYC Green taxi trips data.
+This project is aimed at providing valuable insights by implementing the Medallion Architecture, a data structuring framework consisting of three layers: Raw(Bronze), Structured(Silver), and Curated(Gold).
 Each layer has its unique purpose, making data processing more efficient and insightful.

 <!-- TABLE OF CONTENTS -->
 ## Table of Contents